theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 ---

-Nothing wrong with wanting to be on the bleeding edge, wanting to use freshly releasd version of Python3.
+Nothing wrong with wanting to be on the bleeding edge, wanting to use freshly released version of Python3.

 Only trouble though, it might be a long time before your system's package manager will let you install this python version, much less offer you something usable.